Ranagol/webpage-template/readme.md

 ## API requests and respone regarding user CRUD operations.
 This app has a users table in db, where it stores the user data.
 We can send an API request, for example with a Postman, to do CRUD operations over the user data.
+(show all users, show one user, edit user, delete user, etc. ...)
-Hint: turn on Apache and MySQL in XAMPP, before you send a request. :)
+Hint: turn on Apache and
+MySQL in XAMPP, before you send a request. :)
 You can find the Postman collection in this file:
 'Postman collection for all user API requests.json'